kyma-incubator/compass/docs/kyma-environment-broker/03-02-runtime-components.md

 ## Optional components

 This section presents how to add or remove the possibility to disable components, which makes them either optional or required during the Kyma installation.

-The optional components are as follows:
+Currently, the optional components are as follows:
 - Loki
 - Kiali
 - Jaeger